johnnybui/gtr3pro-pilots-moonphase-watchface/README.md

-# gtr3pro-pilots-moonphase-watchface
+## Pilots Moonphase Watchface for Amazfit GTR 3 Pro (from original yellow version)

-Pilots Moonphase Watchface for Amazfit GTR 3 Pro (from original yellow version)
+Modified from Pilots watchface in official Zepp App, added smooth sweeping second and moonphase dial.

 Edit index.js for pointers position, moonphase, and animations and overwrite into the zip file after packing with the watchface tool.